 - Buy tickets in advance so that you do not have to wait in line.
 Purchase a seasons pass to save time and money.

 - Visit on a weekday.
 The park is most crowded on the weekends and holidays.

 - Arrive early to get the most out of your day.
 Head to the most popular rides first.
 Lines get longer late in the day.

-Busch Gardens is owned and operated by SeaWorld Entertainment, Inc., a leading theme park and entertainment company that has built a diversified portfolio of 11 destination and regional theme parks, many of which showcase its one-of-a-kind zoological collection of approximately 89,000 marine and terrestrial animals.
-The Company’s theme parks feature a diverse array of rides, shows and other attractions with broad demographic appeal which deliver memorable experiences and a strong value proposition for its guests.
-SeaWorld Entertainment, Inc. also rescues and rehabilitates marine and terrestrial animals that are ill, injured, orphaned or abandoned, with the goal of returning them to the wild.
+Busch Gardens is owned and operated by SeaWorld Entertainment, Inc., a leading theme park, and entertainment company that has built a diversified portfolio of 11 destination and regional theme parks, many of which showcase its one-of-a-kind zoological collection of approximately 89,000 marine and terrestrial animals.
+The Company’s theme parks feature a diverse array of rides, shows, and other attractions with a broad demographic appeal which delivers memorable experiences and a strong value proposition for its guests.
+SeaWorld Entertainment, Inc. also rescues and rehabilitates marine and terrestrial animals that are ill, injured, orphaned, or abandoned, with the goal of returning them to the wild.